udacity/CarND-Capstone/README.md

 ## Notes on our Implementation

-### Traffic Light detection
+### Traffic Light Detection

-The traffic light classifier uses a neural network (trained with Bosch training data) to classify traffic light images.
+The traffic light detection is done by using a Tensorflow model Faster R-CNN + ResNet101 trained on the COCO dataset which also includes traffic lights: [faster\_rcnn\_resnet101\_coco](http://download.tensorflow.org/models/object_detection/faster_rcnn_resnet101_coco_11_06_2017.tar.gz).
+The output of this model is a series of bounding boxes, which are screened for traffic signals of a high score (>10%).

+Classification of traffic signals is implemented in this way:
+1) Threshold luma of each third of the signal image resulting in a binary image.
+2) Add binary of the red color detected in the HSV color space of the first third of the signal image.
+3) Add binary of the yellow color of the second third.
+4) Add binary of the green color of the last third.
+5) Pick the light whose average weight is higher than 0.1 and at least twice higher than the second greatest weight.

-The traffic light detector gets stop line positions for the traffic lights from the route configuration, and the waypoints of the route from the ```/base_waypoints``` ROS topic.
+The traffic light detector gets stop line positions for the traffic lights from the route configuration, and the waypoints of the route from the `/base_waypoints` ROS topic.
 It uses this information to find out a stop point for each traffic light along the route.
 A stop point is a waypoint on which the vehicle should stop in case of red light.

 ![tl detection](./videos/tl_detection.gif)